Zaraius/mp2/README.md

 The forward kinematic implementation is copied from Kene's implementation and is not solely our work.
 Interfacing with the FPK can be done through the sliders in the GUI (graphical user interface).

+## **Forward velocity kinematics (FVK)**

+Our implementation of forward velocity kinematics blah blah

 ## **Inverse position kinematics (IPK)**

 ### Analytical

-The analytical inverse kinematics uses a geometric approach to solve for the desired joint angles of a 5-DOF Hiwonder robot arm.
+The analytical inverse kinematics uses a geometric approach to solve for the desired joint angles of a 6-DOF Kinova Gen3Lite robot arm.
 This results in multiple solutions, with only one or two feasible for physical constraints to meet.
 Such constraints are, for example, joint limits and link lengths.